 * These must be received by the college office before a student can be accepted as a student and admitted to class.
 All other items must be submitted in an expedient manner and are required for continued enrollment.

-** If this requirement is not met a student may be allowed to enroll as a Special Student
+** If this requirement is not met a student may be allowed to enroll as a Special Student.

-***Students who either have a high school GPA lower than a 2.00 or have an ACT composite score lower than an 18 will be admitted on academic probation.
+***Students who either have a high school GPA lower than a 2.00 or have an ACT composite score lower than an 18 will be admitted on academic monitoring.
 Applicants who do not submit either an ACT or SAT score are subject to being placed on academic probation.

 Transfer Students: Students wishing to transfer from other colleges must have all transcripts from each college or university sent directly to Southeastern.
 Only when the official transcript is received will the awarded transfer credit(s) be given.
 It is expected that transfer students be in good standing with the institution they last attended.
 The transfer of credits is subject to the following limitations: